“I will take advantage of the opportunity to reclaim my life.

 Phone: (727) 776-5336

 Ace is much more then sober living, half way house or transitional house.
-Ace offers a structured housing program that promotes a segregated alcohol and drug free environment for men and women.
+Ace offers a structured housing program that promotes an alcohol and drug free environment for men and women.

 Ace is a certified recovery residence as certified (Program I.D.
 8102) by Florida Association of Recovery Residence (FARR) per requirements imposed by The Department of Children and Families (DCF)

 We are located in New Port Richey, Florida.
-All occupants participate in 12-Step Recovery groups.
+Occupants participate in 12-Step Recovery groups.

-For the last 12 years Ace has provided structured supportive housing that enables homeless females and males with a history of substance abuse and/or some level of a disability to become productive, responsible and to make a successful transition into permanent housing.
+For the last 16 years Ace has provided structured supportive housing that enables homeless females and males with a history of substance abuse and/or some level of a disability to become productive, responsible and to make a successful transition into permanent housing.
 Many lack the ability or knowledge on how to progress with their lives in a productive manner.
-Currently over 70% of females coming to Ace have children.

 Ace provides a daily case management program, goal setting, nutrition, hygiene, exercise, budgeting and other life skills.
 Education, job skills, and employment is targeted.
 Ace also assists the clients in securing Identification, disability income, social services, attending to health concerns, coping and decision making skills and attending to house responsibilities.